 Not true!
 It depends on your insurance.
-When I do a verification of benefits I look into the language in your policy.
-The only people who can say for sure if you can or can't is your insurance - and THAT'S who I talk to.
+When we do a verification of benefits we look into the language in your policy.
+The only people who can say if you can or can't is your insurance - and THAT'S who we talk to.

-When I verify your benefits I also see if we can apply for a Prior Authorization/Gap Exception/Pre-Certification - this can result in the out of network provider being covered as if they were in network, for this single case.
+When we verify your benefits we also see if we can apply for a Prior Authorization/Gap Exception/Pre-Certification - this can result in the out of network provider being covered as if they were in network, for this single case.
 It can be very effective, and result in reimbursement for you.
-It’s always worth looking into, and I don’t charge anything to do this!

 No. You will still pay the fee on the schedule that you agree to with your midwife, according to her financial agreements.
 Any reimbursement collected from the insurance will pay you back.